NASA-IMPACT/SuryaBench/ar_emergence/README.md

 └── README.md # Main documentation (this file)
 ```

+The raw input files (SDO/HMI Dopplergrams, magnetograms, continuum intensity) are obtained from [JSOC](http://jsoc.stanford.edu/) using the following keywords:

+for Doppler Velocity: su\sasha.hmi\V512x512\AR3\CR\1hr
+for Continuum intensity: su\sasha.hmi\Ic512x512\AR3\CR\45s
+for Magnetic Flux: su\sasha.hmi\M512x512\AR3\CR\45s

-The raw input files (SDO/HMI Dopplergrams, magnetograms, continuum intensity) are obtained from [JSOC](http://jsoc.stanford.edu/).
-The outputs are compressed `.npz` files containing per-tile timelines for each AR.
+The datasets that can be downloaded through JSOC contain .fits files in 1-hour cadence of the 512x512 pixel solar patches for each emerging AR discussed on the following "Features" section.
+These .fits files are processed during the "Downsampling" process in order to create ML-Ready timelines.
+The outputs of this process are compressed `.npz` files containing per-tile timelines for each AR.

 ## Features